History of women in the United States: Domesticity

-Kristin Hoganson’s essay ‘Cosmopolitan Domesticity: Importing the American Dream, 1865-1920' sets out how ‘bourgeois American women, in their capacity as homemakers, participated in international relations’.
+Kristin Hoganson's essay 'Cosmopolitan Domesticity: Importing the American Dream, 1865–1920' sets out how 'bourgeois American women, in their capacity as homemakers, participated in international relations'.
 After the Civil War, there was a boom in interior design writing, with many advocating the adoption of foreign styles throughout the household.
-Interior design in middle-class houses was seen at this time as an important means of self-expression, shown by the fact that a popular design manual commented that ‘We judge her [a woman’s] temperament, her habits, her inclinations, by the interior of her home’.
+Interior design in middle-class houses was seen at this time as an important means of self-expression, shown by the fact that a popular design manual commented that 'We judge her [a woman's] temperament, her habits, her inclinations, by the interior of her home'.
 Pre-war, foreign styles were usually limited to the European fashions, but in the second half of the century, objects were being imported from further afield.
-Women wanted to show their status through the extravagant interior design of their homes, but as Kristin Hoganson points out, ‘their decision to do so through exhibiting imported objects and replicating distant styles illuminates something beyond local jostling’.
-The increasingly expansionist nature of U.S. foreign policy post-civil war contributed to the level of interest in cosmopolitan interior design, as it led to an increased geographical awareness amongst the middle classes of America through travel writings, photographs, missionary exhibits, etc. Moreover, it wasn't just tourists who were bringing foreign goods and ideas back to America; it was also via missionaries, professionals, businessmen, servicemen and government agents.
+Women wanted to show their status through the extravagant interior design of their homes, but as Kristin Hoganson points out, 'their decision to do so through exhibiting imported objects and replicating distant styles illuminates something beyond local jostling'.
+The increasingly expansionist nature of U.S. foreign policy post-civil war contributed to the level of interest in cosmopolitan interior design, as it led to an increased geographical awareness amongst the middle classes of America through travel writings, photographs, missionary exhibits, etc. Moreover, it was not just tourists who were bringing foreign goods and ideas back to America; it was also via missionaries, professionals, businessmen, servicemen and government agents.

 Cult of Domesticity

 The "Cult of Domesticity" was a new ideal of womanhood that emerged at this time.
 This ideal rose from the reality that a 19th-century middle-class family did not have to make what it needed in order to survive, as previous families had to, and therefore men could now work in jobs that produced goods or services while their wives and children stayed at home.
 The ideal woman became one who stayed at home and taught children how to be proper citizens.
 American Cookery written in 1796 by Amelia Simmons, was the first published cookbook written by an American.
 It was popular and was published in many editions.

 The culture of honor in the antebellum South was linked to women's social status and Southern evangelicalism.
-The re were no sharp gender lines such that women strictly inhabited the realm of evangelicalism while men upheld honor.
+There were no sharp gender lines such that women strictly inhabited the realm of evangelicalism while men upheld honor.
 Women felt subject to notions of honor related to patriarchy, sexuality, class identity, and virtue.
 The different sex roles inhabited by Southern men and women affected masculine and feminine honor, as is the moral authority women held over men.